All Episodes

 If you turned on the television, there's as many television channels that are in Arabic as in English.

-They even had the the Saudi children's channel, so it was showing a Spiral of the Dragon show, but in Arabic.
+So it was showing a Spiral of the Dragon show, but in Arabic.

-And it was so jarring for him to see that, and then he's talking to people, and they're saying, Yeah, there's thousands of mosques in London at this point.
+And then he's talking to people, and they're saying, yeah, there's thousands of mosques in London at this point.

-Uh people are running and getting elected to parliament on a free Gaza platform.
+People are running and getting elected to parliament on a free Gaza platform.

-And there was, you know, obviously you have the rape gangs, but it also affects just the the body politic because now you have to start speaking to this new contingent of voters.
+And there was, you know, obviously you have the rape gangs, but it also affects just the body politic because now you have to start speaking to this new contingent of voters.

 That is only growing.